SAP-archive/teched2020-IIS360/exercises/ex0/README.md

 Log on the SAP Business Application Studio via [this link](https://sap-ux-teched.cry10cf.int.applicationstudio.cloud.sap/index.html) by using the provided live workshop credentials.\
 You can continue with the step [Create Dev Space](#create-development-space).

-## Set up Business Application Studio in an SAP Cloud Platform Trial Account
+## Setting up Business Application Studio in an SAP Cloud Platform Trial Account

 If you don't have an SAP Cloud Platform account already, you can create your own [here](https://www.sap.com/products/cloud-platform/get-started.html).